Is Twitch Safe For Kids? | Carrots & Cake

 If you come across any inappropriate content or users on Twitch, you can report them to the platform's customer support team.
 To do this, simply click on the "report" button, which is located next to the offending content or user.

-You can also block and report users in the chat function by clicking on their username and selecting the "block" or "report" option.
+You can also block and report users in the chat function by clicking on their usernames and selecting the "block" or "report" option.

 By following these simple tips, you can help to keep your child safe while they use Twitch.
 Remember to always monitor your child's activity on the platform and to report any inappropriate content or users that you come across.